netdata/go.d.plugin/modules/tengine/README.md

 # tengine

+> Tengine is a web server originated by Taobao, the largest e-commerce website in Asia.
+It is based on the Nginx HTTP server and has many advanced features.

-This module will monitor one or more tengine instances via the `ngx_http_reqstat_module` module.
+This module will monitor one or more [tengine](https://tengine.taobao.org/) instances via the `ngx_http_reqstat_module` module.

 **Requirements:**
  * tengine with configured [`ngx_http_reqstat_module`](http://tengine.taobao.org/document/http_reqstat.html)